yegor256/farea/README.md

 </dependency>
 ```

-Then, you use it like this, in your JUnit5 test:
+Then, you use it like this, in your JUnit5 test (obviously, you need to have `mvn` installed
+and available on `$PATH`):

 ```java
 import com.yegor256.Farea;